conchoecia/odontosyllis_undecimdonta_luciferase/README.md

 ## Requirements:

-This is a reproducible pipeline assuming that all of the required software and sequencing reads are on your file.
+This is a reproducible pipeline assuming that all of the required software and sequencing reads are on your file system.

 Required software:
 - [Python 3.x - I recommend Anaconda](https://docs.anaconda.com/anaconda/install/)